-As management of Wichita State University (University), we offer readers of the University's financial statements this narrative overview and analysis of the financial activities of the University for the fiscal year ended June 30, 2022.
+Management of Wichita State University (University) offers readers of the University's financial statements this narrative overview and analysis of the financial activities of the University for the fiscal year ended June 30, 2023.
 We encourage readers to consider this information presented here in conjunction with additional information that we have furnished in our letter of transmittal, which can be found on Pages v-vii of this report.